 Since Tim Ferriss published his 4-Hour Workweek in 2007, digital nomads have become a hot topic for debate.
-Nowadays, the digital nomad lifestyle is one of the fastest growing «new» ways of living.

 While there’s certainly something romantic about the idea of travelling wherever the wind takes you, making money online with only a few hours’ work a day.

 There’s also plenty of hot air, colourful stereotypes and mystery surrounding the digital nomad lifestyle.
-People are quick to judge when they are confronted with this type of lifestyle and can often assume things that are frankly untrue.

 Let’s have a look at some of the most common stereotypes working digital nomads have to put up with, and if there is any truth behind them.
 Here’s our top 10, in no particular order: